 A warehouse relocation will mean that your warehouse may be out of action for a period of time.
-The will especially be the case if you intend to pull down your current warehouse racking and reinstall it at your new facility.
-Time is money for your business you will need to partner with someone who has the ability to move your warehouse with minimal disruption to your supply chain.
+This will especially be the case if you intend to pull down your current warehouse racking and reinstall.
+The other option is a trade-in of the old racking for new racking.
+Time is money for your business.
+Choose a partner with someone who has the ability to move your warehouse with minimal disruption to your supply chain.

 Check off questions to answer with your warehouse racking provider include:

 Inventory is an important part of your warehouse move.
-If this part isn't correctly planned it can result in a significant expense to your business in lost or damaged stock.
-Before the warehouse relocation, the stock will have to be counted to be reconciled once in the new warehouse to see if there are any discrepancies.
-As with moving stock, the expectation will have to be that some will possibly be lost or damaged during transportation.
-The expected cost of damaged or loss can be included in the relocation budget to ensure that this isn't an unexpected cost of the warehouse move.
+If this part isn't correctly planned it can result in a significant expense to your business.
+This is through the damage or loss of stock.
+Before the warehouse relocation, count the stock.
+Then when the transportation is complete reconcile the stock to see if there are any discrepancies.
+The expectation will have to be that some stock will possibly be lost or damaged during transportation.
+Make allowance in the budget and plan for the damage and loss of stock.
+This will then ensure that this isn't an unexpected cost of the warehouse move.
 This process of inventory management can be made easier with a Warehouse Management System (WMS).
 Read more about Warehouse Management Systems.

-- Is there enough floor space for the required warehouse fit-out?
+Is there enough floor space for the warehouse fit-out requirement?

-- Does the warehouse design have the flexibility to accommodate amendments and business expansion?
+Does the warehouse design have the flexibility to accommodate amendments?

-Every warehouse racking relocation it's critical that there is a clearly established budget.
-It will leave no surprise additional costs if you have already set out the expected costs.
-Within your budget you should set out costs that are associated with:
+For every warehouse racking relocation, it's critical that there is a clearly established budget.
+It will leave no surprise additional costs.
+Within your budget you should set out costs that are likely, for example:

-In order for a smooth transition of the warehouse facility, the communication channels between those involved have to be clearly set out.
+It is important for a smooth transition of the warehouse facility.
+To do this the communication channels between those involved have to be clearly set out.
 The three main communication levels include the management, the customers and the suppliers.

-- The management must be in constant communication with staff before, throughout and after the warehouse relocation.
-If employees don't have clarity around the happenings of the relocation is only increases in uncertainty and rumours which can have an impact on staff morale and retention.
+1. The management must be in touch with staff before, throughout and after the warehouse relocation.
+If employees don't have clarity around the happenings of the relocation is only increases in uncertainty and rumours.
+Which can have an impact on staff morale and retention.
 The staff will be more content if they are actively included in the relocation and their concerns are being addressed.

-- The customers will be the key to communicate with before and during your warehouse relocation.
-Customers will need to be aware of the upcoming move so they can expect a delayed delivery or a cutoff date on orders before the warehouse relocation.
+3. The customers will be the key to communicate with before and during your warehouse relocation.
+Customers will need to be aware of the upcoming move.
+So they can expect a delay of deliveries or a cutoff date on orders before the warehouse relocation.